Grants and Funding

 Transportation Alternatives Program

 Have additional questions?
-Learn more about the Transportation Alternatives Program here, review our Q&A document, or email KDOT's SRTS Coordinator, Ann Katt, at ann.katt@ks.gov.
+Learn more about the Transportation Alternatives program or email SRTS Coordinator, Ann Katt, at ann.katt@ks.gov.

-More funding opportunities for active transportation can be found here.
+More funding opportunities for active transportation can be found on the KDOT website.

 Grant Writing Assistance and Support

-Kansas University - Center for Public Partnerships & Research offers grant writing assistance and support.
+University of Kansas - Center for Public Partnerships & Research offers grant writing assistance and support.
 In February 2025, we held a webinar for nonprofit organizations, state associations or coalitions, school districts, state agencies, and tribal councils in Kansas looking to build grant writing capacity and learn what it takes to prepare a successful proposal.
-Check out the presentation slide deck, watch the webinar, fill out the grant worksheet, and/or reach out to Jenny Memmott, Senior Grants Monitor, at jmemmott_sta@ku.edu for more information and resources.
+Check out the presentation slide deck, watch the webinar, fill out the grant worksheet, and/or reach out to Jenny Memmott, Senior Grants Monitor, at jmemmott_sta@ku.edu for more information.